askfrsltn/ms1_ask_solutions_srls/README.md

     - **Grey-blue background** - background idea borrowed from https://iti.ca/en/contact/#form
 * Fonts:
     - Exo weight 300 - mostly capitalized for headings
-    - Lato - for content text
+    - Lato 300/500 - for content text

 ### **5. Technologies Used**
 * Google inspect
 * VIdeo
-* for product I use pictures linked to live google-site website linked to Business Analytics engine.
+* Fancyapp - to use carousel and align images on my credentials page.

 #### 5.1 Languages Used
 * HTML5